One of the most common problems we hear about homeowners is a beeping smoke alarm, usually 3 times. This can be a very alarming situation.

 Quick temperature variations

-Likewise, the same goes if there is very warm air coming from the bathroom or kitchen.
+Likewise, the same goes for very warm air coming from the bathroom or kitchen.
 Like when you open the bathroom immediately after taking a hot shower, for example.

 If this is the case and it’s frequently happening, you might consider moving your detectors to spots where temperature variations do not as easily influence them.